irakeshm/datamanagement/apigateway/Readme.md

 ## Acknowledgements

-The APIGateway service was created by [Your Name](https://github.com/irakeshm/) as a component of the architecture to provide a secure and unified interface for accessing the DataService.
+The APIGateway service was created by [Rakesh Mishra](https://github.com/irakeshm/) as a component of the architecture to provide a secure and unified interface for accessing the DataService.
 It leverages Java Spring Boot and integrates with the TokenService to generate access tokens and the DataService to retrieve JSON data.